ZS Collection

 The exposition presented in Kazan, consisting of 66 works of painting and graphics, allows visitors to become familiar with the artist’s various periods and main themes.

-Included are works painted at her family estate Neskuchnoe near Kharkov, addressing peasant themes — such as "Harvesting Grain", "Peasants", and studies for the famous "Bleaching Canvas".
+Included are works painted at her family estate Neskuchnoe near Kharkov, addressing peasant themes — such as "Harvesting Grain", "Peasants", and studies for "Bleaching Canvas".

 She developed this theme when she was commissioned to create panels for Moscow’s Kazan railway station (a project she was invited to by her uncle, A.N.